 The population of giraffe in sub-Saharan Africa saw a confusing drop of 40% in the last 30 years.
-Mostly it is caused by the trophy hunting coming from America.
+Mostly it is caused by trophy hunting coming from America.

-With only 97,500 of the tallest and gorgeous animal in the world remaining, now conservationists insist that the government of the United States should officially put giraffes in the list of endangered species so to prevent the silent and fast extinction.
+With only 97,500 of the tallest and gorgeous animals in the world remaining, now conservationists insist that the government of the United States should officially put giraffes in the list of endangered species so to prevent the silent and fast extinction.

 Over the last ten years, the Americans have imported about 21,402 carvings on the bone of giraffe, 3,008 pieces of skin, and an additional 3,744 varied hunting trophies.
-All these are souvenirs which cost the lives of 3,700 giraffes.
+All these are souvenirs that cost the lives of 3,700 giraffes.

-Together with recreational processes of hunting, these animals also face other problems such as losing their habitat, poaching, and collisions with power lines and cars.
+Together with the recreational processes of hunting, these animals also face other problems such as losing their habitat, poaching, and collisions with power lines and cars.